THE STRATEGIC CONTEXT

 THE GEOGRAPHICAL DIMENSION AND STRATEGIC MOBILITY

-The three main theatres of operation on land may be termed as the Eastern, the Western and the Trans-Mississippi, separated by the Appalachian Mountains and the Mississippi River.
-There were also active theatres of operation along the Atlantic and Gulf coasts and in the margins beyond and between the three major theatres but they were tangential.
-Operations against Native Americans and others as far west as the Pacific involved comparatively small forces and while very important in the nation’s evolution and for those regions, they were tangential to the main internecine conflict.
+The three main theatres of operation on land may be termed the Eastern, the Western, and the Trans-Mississippi, separated broadly into three segments by the Appalachian Mountains and the Mississippi River.
+There were also active theatres of operation along the Atlantic and Gulf coasts, and in the margins beyond and between the three major theatres but these were tangential.
+Operations against Native Americans and others as far west as the Pacific involved comparatively small forces and while these were very important in the nation’s evolution, they were tangential to the main internecine conflict.

 The stronger economy and industry and larger population of the Northern states enabled the Union to organise and supply larger and better-equipped field armies than the Confederates.
 The military fortunes of the Confederacy rose and fell with the availability of mobile field forces to repel the relentless progress of the invaders.
 Whenever larger forces could be concentrated, the Confederates tended to use them aggressively to strike a knock-out blow on Union or Union-occupied territory (Maryland and Kentucky in 1862, Pennsylvania in 1863, Tennessee in 1864) or to hinder the invaders by launching raids or expeditions into Union-occupied territory.

 As long as Union offensives were conducted in isolation, the Confederates could try to shift their weaker forces along interior lines to oppose them with some hope of success.
-Once the strategic coordination of the Union superiority of force and mobility could be asserted to move their forces rapidly and efficiently within and between theatres, the Confederates were doomed to defeat.
-In spring 1865 the resources of the defenders were had been stretched beyond breaking point and the splintered nation was forced to concede that it had been decisively and irrevocably defeated.
+Once the strategic coordination of the Union’s superiority of force and mobility could be asserted to move Union forces rapidly and efficiently within and between theatres, the Confederates were doomed to defeat.
+In spring 1865, the resources of the defenders were stretched beyond breaking point and the splintered nation was forced to concede that it had been decisively and irrevocably defeated.

 THE NAVAL DIMENSION